Stallrex/Spooky-Game/README.md

 # Spooky Game
- Submission for a test asignment
+- Submission for a test asignment
+- A quite challenging game!
+- Contains a suprise at the end